-Twenty-year-old Andrea Burns fits the profile of ADD women perfectly.
+Twenty-year-old Andrea Burns fits the profile of ADD women and girls perfectly.
 She wasn’t officially diagnosed with attention deficit disorder (ADD ADHD) until her freshman year at Indiana University in Bloomington, even though she showed obvious signs of ADHD in middle school.

 After an academic advisor had her undergo a LASSI (Learning and Studies Strategy Inventory) screening to evaluate learning behaviors and academic achievement, the results indicated what she and her family had long suspected.